sanjaybasu/healthcare-ai-equity/index.md

 title: Home
 ---

-# Healthcare AI for All Populations
+# Foundations of Healthcare AI Development for Underserved Populations
-## A Comprehensive, Self-Updating Technical and Practical Textbook
+## A Self-Updating Technical and Practical Text

 ### Sanjay Basu, MD, PhD